GopalkrishaRao/WebDev/Paytm-clone/readme.md

 # **Gopalkrishna Rao**

 ## This is a clone of **`paytm.com`** made with html and tailwind css.
-This project is made with an intension to explore and learn tailwind css.
+This project is made with an intention to explore and learn tailwind css.
 #